-Students who wish to appeal their denied status may request a review through the Office of Student Financial Services and should contact the executive director of the office to make that request.
+Students who wish to appeal their denied status may request a review through the Office of Financial Aid and Scholarships and should contact the office to make that request.
 Students are required to make their appeal in writing and clearly state the extenuating or mitigating circumstances that contributed to his or her failure to make satisfactory academic progress.
 Should a student's appeal be approved, such approval will be for one semester.
 During this semester, the student will be required to earn at least 68% of their attempted hours and earn at least a 3.0 GPA for those hours in order to continue to remain eligible for financial aid.